Do electric cars use oil?

 However, that is not the case with electric cars.
 It is essential to know what purpose the gearbox serves in a drivetrain with a conventional internal combustion engine (ICE) to understand why electric cars don’t need a transmission and a clutch.
 A conventional drivetrain consists of some general components.

-Do electric cars last longer than gas cars?
+Do electric cars last longer?

 While battery life used to be a concern for prospective EV owners, modern technology has allowed EVs to last as long if not longer than traditional gasoline-powered vehicles.